Lambda Phi Epsilon: Hazing

 In 2018, Bwog, a Columbia University news blog, received a detailed report about the initiation process of the Alpha Rho chapter at Columbia University.
 Bwog reported that, "In the last week of the pledging process, the Columbia pledges were taken to the University of Pennsylvania's chapter.
 There, they were made to compete with the Penn Lambda pledges in physical activities, including push-ups and high knees.
 The exertion was so extreme that our source recounts passing out and being doused with ice water to forcibly awaken him."
 On Friday December 21, 2018, the Sigma chapter at the University of Pennsylvania in Philadelphia was voted to be shut down by the Board of Directors due to "significance evidence of hazing being practiced as part of the new member education process."
 The chapter has been suspended indefinitely.

 In 2018, Cal Poly's investigation took place in regards to systemic hazing of new pledges in recent years."The university received anonymous reports that members of the chapter had taken part in the hazing and began the investigation September 28."
 Ultimately, it was determined the fraternity was involved with multiple accounts of painful and unsafe hazing such as forcing pledges to perform knuckle push-ups and late-night submersion in the ocean.
 In addition, the chapter forced pledges to consume large amounts of alcohol and provided minors with access to alcohol.
 The accounts were supported by corroborating testimonies from both current and former members of the fraternity.
 "All anonymous sources said they were left with broken skin and bloodied knuckles.
 Some said they were left with scars."
 On Thursday, October 18, 2018, the chapter was officially suspended for a minimum of two academic years or until all the past members have graduated.

 In June 2019, Pennsylvania State's Office of Student Conduct and Lambda Phi Epsilon International Fraternity, Inc., launched a joint investigation after receiving allegations of hazing during the new member education process.
 The recommendation for suspension came from the university.
 On June 17, the international organization revoked the fraternity's charter.
 Suspension of the Tau chapter at Pennsylvania State University results in losses of all privileges as a recognized student organization."
 The chapter has been suspended through 2023.

+Michigan State University's chapter was sued by a former member for compensatory damages with regards to hazing that he alleged happened in fall of 2021.
+Connor Mui said that he was forced to consume "dangerous amounts of marijuana," which led to his hospitalization.
+Several days later, Mui alleged that he was required to perform calisthenics all night without sleep, following which he was hospitalized again and diagnosed with exertional rhabdomyolysis.
+He reported these incidents to MSU in December 2021, and the administration determined that "there was a preponderance of evidence to validate a violation of" school rules regarding hazing.
+The fraternity had its registered student organization status was on probation as recently as spring 2023.